 Piezometers are required to adequately characterize the groundwater at the proposed site.
-There must be at least five piezometers, or one piezometer per four acres of the site, whichever is greater, installed in each aquifer to be characterized.
-For sites that meet the conditions pursuant to 10 CSR 80-2.015(1)(A)3 there must be at least five piezometers, or one piezometer per eight acres of the site, whichever is greater.
+There must be at least five piezometers, or one piezometer per four acres of disposal area, whichever is greater, installed in each aquifer to be characterized.
 Piezometer construction and development standards must be in accordance with 10 CSR 23-4.

 All piezometers must be distributed in a grid pattern across the proposed site or located in a manner that will optimize characterization of the site.
 Deviations from a regular grid pattern must be approved by the GSP.
-An adequate number of piezometers must be located outside the anticipated fill area to sufficiently characterize each aquifer investigated.
-The measuring-point elevation of the piezometers must be determined by a land surveyor.
-Additional piezometers may be required to demonstrate the effectiveness of confining units and extent of aquifers.
+An adequate number of piezometers must be located outside the anticipated fill area to sufficiently characterize each aquifer.
+The measuring-point elevation of the piezometers must be determined by survey.
+Additional piezometers may be required to demonstrate the effectiveness of confining beds and extent of aquifers.
 If geophysical methods are used, piezometers must be installed to verify the results of the geophysical survey(s).

-A continuously recording precipitation gauge, capable of measuring precipitation events greater than onetenth (0.1) inch, must be installed at the site concurrent with, or prior to, installation of piezometers.
+A continuously recording precipitation gauge, capable of measuring precipitation events greater than one-tenth (0.1) inch, must be installed at the site concurrent with, or prior to, installation of piezometers.
 Data from the gauge will be used to interpret any fluctuations in potentiometric level(s) throughout the site characterization period and may be used for other purposes later, at the discretion of the department.

 The hydraulic conductivity of the uppermost aquifer(s) beneath the proposed disposal area must be determined.
-The hydraulic conductivity must be determined in one out of every four piezometers installed for each aquifer tested.
+The hydraulic conductivity must be determined in one out of every four borings (25% of the borings drilled on-site) for each aquifer tested.
 The hydraulic conductivity must be determined in the field.
-Accepted field tests are in situ slug and/or pump tests, as determined through the workplan process, which isolate the geologic unit of interest.
+Accepted field tests are in situ slug and/or pump tests which isolate the geologic unit of interest.
+Accepted laboratory tests to determine hydraulic conductivity include a flexible wall permeameter test or other procedure approved by the department.

-3. Other Hydrostratigraphic Units
+3. Other Bedrock Units